 As with learning to read, learning to write is not intuitive for students.
 Where reading is decoding the English language, writing is encoding the English language.
-Both communication forms involve mastering our very tricky English alphabet’s letter sounds, spelling patterns, and writing conventions.
+Both communication forms involve mastering English’s challenging letter sounds, spelling patterns, and writing conventions.
 To do so, students require guidance from adults through a sequence of skills over years of practise.

 The Writing Revolution